Simsreal/simsreal/CONTRIBUTING.md

 * The objects you created in the world are enabled with `physics` and interactable with [Sensors](#sensors).

 ## Sensors
-Building human with sensors is crucial to make `Perceptions` enriched and its subsequent processing
+Building human with sensors is crucial to make `Perceptions` enriched and its subsequent processing.

 Our goal is to make humans created have as much sensory experience as possible, and we are actively adding below sensors to human `Grace`:
 * `contact_sensor`